Back to blog

 3. Map Dependencies Before Choosing A Migration Wave

 Dependency mapping is the step that prevents a cloud migration from becoming an outage with a new hosting bill.
-Track upstream and downstream systems, data frequency, protocol, failure behavior, retry logic, batch windows, authentication, network path, and support owner.
+Track upstream and downstream systems, data frequency, protocol, failure behavior, retry logic, batch windows, authentication, network path, data owner, and support owner.

 4. Separate Data Migration From Application Hosting